 Stack tip downwash is also modelled.
 This doesn't require any effort from Plume Plotter; it is just a default option in AERMOD.

 AERMOD has many options, some of which might be more realistic.
 In particular there are several options that "address concerns regarding model performance under low wind speed conditions".
 However, we stick to the regulatory default options, to avoid bias.

-All weather data are usually provided by a nearby synoptic weather station or an airport (in METAR format.
+Most weather data are provided by a nearby synoptic weather station or an airport (in METAR format).
 METAR reports are usually issued every 30 or 60 minutes, whereas synoptic weather station reports are usually hourly.
 A few plume plotters use specific local weather stations instead.
-The real-time Plume Plotter downloads the latest weather observations and runs AERMOD at intervals (ranging from 15 minutes to 1 hour or longer) that depend on the popularity of the plume plotter.
+The real-time plume plotter downloads the latest weather observations and runs AERMOD at intervals (ranging from 15 minutes to 1 hour or longer) that depend on the popularity of the plume plotter.
 For historical runs, hourly historical weather observations are used.

 Maps are provided by OpenStreetMap (© OpenStreetMap contributors).